thescribe11/Super-Star-Trek/README.md

 ## Running

-First, clone the repository to your computer.

-Once you have done that,

 Executable: Double-click on "SuperStarTrek.exe".

-Command line: Provided that you have the code's directory on your PATH, type ```SuperStarTrek``` and press enter.

-Python code: In your terminal navigate to the source directory, and then enter ```python main.py```
+Python code: In your command line navigate to the source directory, and then enter ```python main.py```